-These findings can be traced back to an electrostatic interaction between the adsorbates.
-Note that the adsorption of atomic hydrogen on Pd is associated with an increase in the work function by about 140-390 meV [57,64], depending on the adsorption site.
+static interaction between the adsorbates.
+Note that the adsorption of atomic hydrogen on Pd is associated with an increase in the work function by about 140 to 390 meV [49, 57], depending on the adsorption site.
 This indicates that there is a charge transfer from the substrate to the adsorbate, creating a dipole layer.
 The lateral interaction of these dipoles is repulsive.
 This explains the decrease in the binding energies for higher coverages.
 It also explains why the effect is slightly larger on the close-packed (111) surface because there the concentration of H atoms is larger.

-On the fourfold hollow site, however, the hydrogen atoms are located so deep within the first Pd layer that the electrostatic dipole-dipole repulsion between adjacent hydrogen atoms is effectively screened so that a small net attraction between the hydrogen atoms remains [55,64].
+On the fourfold hollow site, however, the hydrogen atoms are located so deep within the first Pd layer that the electrostatic dipole-dipole repulsion between adjacent hydrogen atoms is effectively screened so that a small net attraction between the hydrogen atoms remains [48, 57].
+8

 On Au(100) and one Pd overlayer, the H minimum energy adsorption position is further away from the surface (see Fig. 7).
 Hence, there the direct dipole-dipole interaction is operative leading to the net repulsion.